Netflix/dgs/docs/getting-started.md

 ## Adding the DGS Framework Dependency

-Add the `com.netflix.graphql.dgs:graphql-dgs-spring-boot-starter` dependency to your Gradle or Maven configuration. dgs version:
+Add the platform dependencies to your Gradle or Maven configuration.
+The `com.netflix.graphql.dgs:graphql-dgs-platform-dependencies` dependency is a [platform/BOM dependency](https://netflix.github.io/dgs/advanced/platform-bom/), which aligns the versions of the individual modules and transitive dependencies of the framework.
+The `com.netflix.graphql.dgs:graphql-dgs-spring-boot-starter` is a Spring Boot starter that includes everything you need to get started building a DGS.
+If you're building on top of `WebFlux`, use `com.netflix.graphql.dgs:graphql-dgs-webflux-starter` instead.

 === "Gradle"
     ```groovy